NO RESERVATIONS OR APPOINTMENTS NEEDED!

 - Grim’s will no longer be weighing each box or bag.
 Every person who enters the orchard or field will buy a box or bag before entering.
+We are following the same process that we implemented in 2020.
 (Previously you picked up a box or bag from an employee, went and picked your items, then came back to the employee, weighed the items, and paid for them.)
 Now you will only have contact with the employee once, when you pick the size box/bag you want and pay for it.
-No need to have contact with us a 2nd time and our employees will not touch your bag and produce after you have picked it.
+No need to have contact with us a 2nd time and our employees will not touch your box/bag and produce after you have picked it.

 - We will still have to weigh your pumpkins.

 - Each person who enters must purchase a box/bag before going into the fields/orchard.
-It is NOT one box/bag per family.
+You can not share one box/bag with the whole family.
+Each person needs their own.
 If you do not have a box/bag, you will not be allowed into the fields/orchard.

 - Age 2 and under are free.

 - Ages 3 and above must have their own.
 Please click on each fruit at the top of the page to see pricing. https://grimsorchard.com/pick-your-own/